kubernetes/kubernetes/gettingstarted.md

     img: /img/desktop/getting_started/hero_icon.svg

 steps:
+  - title: Hosted Services
+    text: "Don't want to go through the hassle of setting up your own cluster and the infrastructure associated with it?
+These services offer managed Kubernetes to make it that much easier to get going."
+    slug: hosted_services
   - title: Installation
     text: "First, lets get you up and running by starting our first Kubernetes cluster.
 Kubernetes can run almost anywhere so choose the configuration you're most comfortable with:"
     slug: installation